 Boscawen Ros menhir, near the Merry Maidens

-Neolithic people in Cornwall had largely been transhumant horticulturalists, herder-hunters and gatherers following an annual round, moving to places on their respective patches that were most appropriate to the season.
+Neolithic people in Cornwall had largely been transhumant horticulturalists, herder-hunters and wild-food gatherers following an annual round, moving to different places on their respective patches that were most appropriate to the season.

 Carfury menhir with St Michael's Mount and Cudden Point behind

 Different menhirs had different purposes, yet the core principle behind them all was the same: they were built to facilitate and channel cyclic, vertical energy-fluctuations between the ground and the sky, acting as vertical conductors and nodes in a horizontal landscape network of aligned points.